dotnet/msbuild/Something's-wrong-in-my-build.md

 ```

 ###Tools
-To get a clearer idea of what's going on in your build, check out [MSBuildStructuredLog](https://github.com/KirillOsenkov/MSBuildStructuredLog).
+To get a clearer idea of what's going on in your build, one option is [MSBuildStructuredLog](https://github.com/KirillOsenkov/MSBuildStructuredLog).
 MSBuildStructuredLog is a logger for MSBuild that records and visualizes a structured representation of executed targets, tasks, properties, and item values.
+It can be easier to look though than the diagnostic log.

 ![](https://github.com/KirillOsenkov/MSBuildStructuredLog/blob/master/docs/Screenshot1.png)